nathanawmk/mish-mash/README.md

 Finally, Blockchain is birthed out of an idea to bring the internet back to its true decentralised and distributed roots, unlike other technologies which was invented to maximise shareholders returns, blockchain purpose was to do the precise opposite -- whuch is to wrest control from these centralised organisations.

 Did I choose blockchain?
-No. Blockchain chose me.
+No. Blockchain chose me then I chose Blockchain.

 =====

 Is blockchain a solution looking for a problem?

 Laser was also labelled as a solution looking for a problem when it was first invented in 1960.
 Today my mum had her cataracts removed with lasers.
 At the checkout lanes at my nearby supermarket I use laser barcode scanners to check out.
 A solution looking for a problem is also a general purpose technology (gpt).
 Its far ranging applications will soon be realised.